11 West 42nd Street, 8th Floor New York, NY 10036

 Since the crypto and ICO craze in 2017, many countries in Asia have taken steps to clarify their regulations surrounding cryptocurrencies and security tokens.
 In this article, we focus on the three countries in Asia that have the clearest regulations in place regarding digital assets, though there is still more work to be done.

-Within Asia, Thailand has by far the most well-defined legislations in place to govern security token offerings and exchanges.
+Within Asia, Thailand has by far the most well-defined legislations in place to govern security token offerings (otherwise known as STO’s) and exchanges.
 In May 2018, the Thai government has published its Digital Asset Decree (the “Decree”) that establishes the necessary requirements for a business to offer or provide operations for digital assets.
 The Decree covers both cryptocurrencies as well as digital tokens and is overseen by the Securities and Exchange Commission of Thailand (“SEC Thailand”).
 The Decree clearly segments between primary issuance activities (ie fundraising), applicable to token offerors and issuers, and secondary market activities (ie trading), applicable to token exchange and trade-related intermediaries.

 With the Decree enacted, Thailand has also established 3 types of licenses: